 - Could I save money on that service?

 Depending on your answers, you could free up more cash to apply to your debt.
-Canceling services you no longer use or negotiating lower prices are both terrific ways to get more money to pay off debt.
+Canceling services you no longer use or negotiating lower prices are terrific ways to get more money to pay off debt.

 You can use those savings to pay your debt.
 There’s no charge if they don’t win you savings.